 However, many of them fulfill important tasks for our skin health .
-Vitamin C and zinc have an anti-inflammatory effect.
+Vitamin C and zinc have anti-inflammatory effects.
 Zinc also regulates the production of male sex hormones 2 and thus also sebum production.

-☝️ What you can do: If you are planning to stop taking the pill (or have already done so), a full blood count is always a good idea.
-This way you can find out if you have a nutrient deficiency and counteract it with a balanced diet and/or with the help of dietary supplements.
+☝️ What you can do: If you are planning to stop taking the pill (or have already done so), a complete blood count is definitely a good idea.
+This way you can find out whether you have a nutrient deficiency and counteract it with a balanced diet and/or with the help of nutritional supplements.

-But be careful: in dermatology, retinoids in various forms are often used to treat acne.
-However, if you have stopped taking the pill because you are planning to become pregnant soon, taking isotretinoin and using tretinoin externally is not an option!
+But be careful: In dermatology, retinoids are often used in various forms to treat acne.
+If you have stopped taking the pill because you are planning to become pregnant soon, taking isotretinoin and using tretinoin externally is not an option!

 ☝️ What you can do?
-Pay attention to puristic skin care that promotes the skin's balance .
-This is how you lay the foundation for a well-balanced skin that will not get off track in the future.
-This is how your skin care routine against acne can look like after stopping the pill:
+Pay attention to puristic skin care that promotes the balance of the skin.
+In this way you are laying the foundation for well-balanced skin that will not get out of track in the future.
+This is what your acne skin care routine might look like after you stop taking the pill:

 - Cleaning: The key word here is “balance”.
-On the one hand, thorough cleaning is essential, especially with acne and pimples.
-On the other hand, you should not overstrain your skin barrier with aggressive facial cleansers.
-As the first step in your daily skincare routine, we recommend our mild FIVE Make-up Remover to use with the Oil Cleansing method.
+On the one hand, thorough cleaning is essential, especially for acne and pimples.
+On the other hand, you should not overstress your skin barrier with aggressive facial cleansers.
+As the first step in your daily skincare routine, we recommend our mild FIVE make-up remover , which you should use with the oil cleansing method.

-- Intensive care: Pamper your skin once a week with a soothing and soothing clay mask.
-Dead skin cells are also gently removed with a gentle enzyme peeling applied two to three times a week.
+- Intensive care: Pamper your skin once a week with a soothing and calming clay mask.
+A gentle enzyme peeling applied two to three times a week also gently removes dead skin cells.
 This supports your skin regeneration and ensures a more even complexion.

 Do you need help choosing the right care for pimples and acne after stopping the pill?
-Then get in touch with our natural beautician Sibylle email@example.com !
+Then contact our natural beautician Sibylle firstname.lastname@example.org !